Winterizing an Inground Pool

 WINTERIZING INGROUND POOLS FOR FREEZING CONDITIONS

 If you live in a climate that will see long periods of freezing temperatures, and you own an inground pool, follow these easy-to-follow instructions, or watch the video below, to help you winterize and close your pool at the end of the season.

 1. Control Phosphates

 One week before you close your pool, add 14 fluid ounces of Pool Magic + PHOSfree for every 10,000 gallons of water.
 You can add this directly to the skimmer while the pump is running.
-A 1 liter bottle will treat up to 25,000 gallons.
+A 1-liter bottle will treat 25,000 gallons.
 Carefully read and follow all label instructions.

 2. Thoroughly Clean the Pool

 This is a crucial step in winterizing your inground pool.
 A dirty pool at closing time will use up sanitizer quickly, setting you up for an even dirtier pool when you remove the cover in a few months.

 Start by skimming large debris from the surface and floor of the pool.
 Then brush all pool surfaces, corners and crevices.
 Finish up by vacuuming the pool thoroughly to remove all remaining dirt, leaves and debris.

 3. Prevent Stains and Pool Scale